aayushr22/smart_usb_dlp/Readme.md

 - **Unsupervised approach**: No need for historical breach data, learns from normal operations

 ## Support & Contact
-For technical support or questions about this implementation, please contact the development team : aayushr2201@gmail.com, dadwalkhushi05@gmail.com.
+For technical support or questions about this project, please contact the development team : aayushr2201@gmail.com, dadwalkhushi05@gmail.com.

 ---